 Here are a few other fine pieces:

-Evan Osnos’s article in the New Yorker reveals how Trump cites a Chinese think tank which views the Trump administration as comprised of hostile “cliques,” with the most powerful being the “Trump family clan.”
-The further describe it using the term “jiatianxia,” which means “to treat the state as your possession.”
+Evan Osnos’s article in the New Yorker reveals how Trump cites a Chinese think tank that views the Trump administration as comprised of hostile “cliques,” with the most powerful being the “Trump family clan.”
+They further describe it using the term “jiatianxia,” which means “to treat the state as your possession.”

 As the Brookings Institution Benjamin Wittes wrote recently, in a particularly chilling yet still hopeful read that